naj4th/BlackBox-Penetration-Testing-Lab/README.md

 # BlackBox Penetration Testing Lab

-End-to-End Exploitation: From Initial Access to Root Compromise
+End-to-End Attack Chain Demonstration

-## 📌 Project Overview
+## Project Overview

-This project documents a full black-box penetration testing engagement conducted against a deliberately vulnerable virtual machine in a controlled Capture The Flag (CTF) environment.
+This repository contains a structured black-box penetration testing engagement conducted against a deliberately vulnerable virtual machine in a controlled CTF environment.

-The assessment simulates a real-world external attacker scenario with no prior credentials or internal knowledge.
-The objective was to identify vulnerabilities, exploit them responsibly, escalate privileges, and demonstrate full system compromise while maintaining structured methodology and professional reporting standards.

-The engagement successfully demonstrated a complete attack chain from weak authentication to root-level privilege escalation.
+The assessment simulates an external attacker scenario with no prior system knowledge and demonstrates a complete attack chain from initial reconnaissance to root-level compromise.

+The full technical analysis, command logs, screenshots, and remediation strategies are documented in the attached report.

-## 🎯 Objectives
+## Scope

-- Perform external black-box reconnaissance
+- External black-box testing

+- Network-based attacks only

+- No social engineering or denial-of-service

+- Controlled academic lab environment

+- Attack Progression (High-Level)

-- Identify exposed services and attack surface
+- Service enumeration and attack surface mapping

-- Exploit authentication weaknesses

-- Achieve remote code execution

-- Conduct credential harvesting and lateral movement

-- Perform privilege escalation

-- Document findings using professional penetration testing standards

-## 🛠 Tools & Technologies Used

-- Nmap – Network reconnaissance & service enumeration

-- Hydra – Brute-force authentication testing

-- Burp Suite – Web request interception & analysis

-- Metasploit Framework – Reverse shell handling

-- Msfvenom – Payload generation

-- John the Ripper – Offline hash cracking

-- SSH – Remote access & lateral movement

-- Linux CLI – Post-exploitation enumeration

-## 🧪 Attack Chain Summary

-The penetration test followed a structured methodology:

-1️⃣ Reconnaissance

-- Identified live hosts

-- Enumerated open ports (HTTP, SSH)

-- Service fingerprinting

-2️⃣ Initial Access (Flag 1)

-- Discovered weak authentication controls

-- Performed brute-force attack
+- Authentication bypass via brute-force testing

-- Gained administrative access

-3️⃣ Remote Code Execution (Flag 2)

-- Exploited insecure file upload functionality
+- Exploitation of insecure file upload (remote code execution)

-- Uploaded malicious PHP reverse shell

-- Established interactive shell access

-4️⃣ Credential Harvesting (Flag 3)

-- Identified exposed authentication files

-- Extracted password hashes

-- Performed offline cracking

-- Gained SSH access as developer user

-5️⃣ Credential Leakage via Shell History (Flag 4)

-- Enumerated user directories

-- Discovered plaintext credentials in .bash_history

-- Performed lateral movement to higher privilege account
+- Credential extraction and lateral movement

-6️⃣ Privilege Escalation (Flag 5)

-- Identified writable script executed by root via cron

-- Modified script to create SUID binary

-- Achieved root-level access

-- Confirmed full system compromise

-## 🚨 Key Vulnerabilities Identified

-- Weak authentication with no rate limiting

-- Insecure file upload leading to remote code execution

-- Improper file permissions exposing credential hashes

-- Credential leakage via shell history files

 - Privilege escalation through misconfigured scheduled task

-## 📊 Security Impact

-- The vulnerabilities chained together allowed:
+- Full root compromise achieved

+- Detailed technical breakdown is available in the full report.

+## Tools Used

-- Unauthorized administrative access
+- Nmap

-- Remote command execution
+- Hydra
+- Burp Suite

-- Credential compromise
+- Metasploit Framework

-- Lateral movement
+- Msfvenom
+- John the Ripper

-- Root-level system takeover
+- SSH

-This demonstrates how multiple medium-to-high vulnerabilities can combine to create critical business risk.

-## 📚 Methodology Reference

-The engagement follows structured penetration testing principles aligned with:

-NIST SP 800-115

-Black-box external threat modelling

-Controlled exploitation methodology

-Ethical security assessment practices
+- Linux Command Line

-## 👤 Author
+## Deliverables

-Najath Najeem
-Cybersecurity Undergraduate
-ISC2 Certified in Cybersecurity (CC) – Certification in progress
+- Structured penetration testing report (PDF)

+- Testing log with exact commands used

+- Evidence screenshots

+- Risk assessment and remediation recommendations

+📄 View Full Technical Report:
+Penetration_Testing_Report.pdf

+### Disclaimer

+This project was conducted in a controlled academic lab against an intentionally vulnerable system.
+All activities were authorized and performed for educational purposes only.